Warnings of tax rises after Downing Street welfare U-turn

 There are predictions of tax rises in the autumn budget after Sir Keir Starmer U-turned on welfare reforms in the face of a backbench rebellion.

-The Prime Minister said that the concessions strike “the right balance”, but think tanks have warned that the changes announced in the early hours of Friday morning have made Rachel Reeves’s “already difficult Budget balancing act that much harder”.
+The Prime Minister said that the concessions strike “the right balance”, but think tanks have warned that the changes announced on Friday morning have made Rachel Reeves’ “already difficult budget balancing act that much harder”.

 Downing Street declined to rule out the possibility of increases in the autumn, telling reporters on Friday that “tax decisions are set out at fiscal events”.The concessions on offer include protecting personal independence payments (Pip) for all existing claimants, while all existing recipients of the health element of Universal Credit will have their incomes protected in real terms.